-A Bushfire Risk Assessment and Certification are prepared for non-integrated developments such as single dwelling houses.
-The report and certification will state the applicable Bushfire Attack Levels (BAL) that apply and the relevant Asset Protection Zones (APZ) required, and that the development conforms to the relevant specifications and requirements, AS 3959 and Planning for Bushfire Protection 2019.
-Council or a suitably qualified consultant can provide this assessment.
+A bushfire risk assessment and certification is prepared for non-integrated developments, such as single dwelling houses.
+A suitably qualified consultant can provide this assessment in the form of a report and certificate, which will state the applicable Bushfire Attack Levels (BAL) and the relevant Asset Protection Zones (APZ) required, and confirm that the development conforms to AS 3959 and Planning for Bushfire Protection 2019.
+For smaller proposals, applicants may choose to submit the NSW Rural Fire Service Single Dwelling Application Kit.
+Where the development is identified as BAL 40 or BAL FZ, Council will refer the bushfire risk assessment and certification to the RFS for its consideration.

-A Detailed Bushfire Report is required to be provided for Integrated Development under the Rural Fires Act, including for example the subdivision of land.
-The report must be prepared by a suitably qualified bushfire consultant and address the requirements of the RFS and Planning for Bushfire Protection 2019.
-The Council will refer this plan to the RFS for its consideration.
+A detailed bushfire report is required to be provided for Integrated Development under Section 100B of the Rural Fires Act 1997, including for the subdivision of land or development of a Special Fire Protection Purpose.
+The report must be prepared by a suitably qualified professional and address the requirements of Planning for Bushfire Protection 2019.
+Council will refer this report to the RFS for its consideration and General Terms of Approval.